ryanwith/melchi/readme.md

 2. Sets up metadata tables to track synchronization status
 3. For tables without primary keys, adds a `melchi_row_id` column to uniquely identify rows

+If you run setup with the `--replace_existing` attribute, all CDC objects in your source are replaced, all CDC data in your target is dropped, and all tables are recreated.

 ### Synchronization Process

 When you run `sync_data`, Melchi handles each table according to its CDC strategy: